gotansible/runit/README.md

 Runit
 =========

 As a role, the runit package will be installed.

-As a task, it will configure your runit service.
+As a task, an instance of a named runit service instance will be created.

 Requirements
 ------------

+Systems:

+* Debian (Ubuntu)
-A Debian (Ubuntu) based system or RedHat (CentOS) based system.
+* RedHat (CentOS)

 Role Variables
 --------------